-- a.
-Coordinate participation of ELSA Delegates in ELSA Delegations; - b.
-Research events organised by international institutions and organisations and provide National Groups with relevant information; - c.
-Prepare and announce to National Groups Calls for ELSA Delegations, consisting of clear descriptions and practical information about the sessions included in the Call, a general task description of ELSA Delegates, and the selection criteria used by the International Board of ELSA when selecting ELSA Delegates; - d.
-Inform National Groups about selection of its members or alumni prior to the starting date of a respective ELSA Delegation; - e.
-Create, annually revise and, if necessary, update guidelines and other tools related to ELSA Delegations.
+- a. coordinate participation of ELSA Delegates in ELSA Delegations; - b. provide sufficient information and academic preparation for all ELSA Delegates; - c. ensure that the Head of Delegation submits a written report at the latest 30 days after the end of the respective ELSA Delegation; - d. inform National Groups about the selection of its members or alumni prior to the starting date of a respective ELSA Delegation; - e. research events organised by international institutions and organisations and provide National Groups with relevant information; - f. prepare and announce to National Groups Calls for ELSA Delegations, consisting of clear descriptions and practical information about the sessions included in the Call, a general task description of ELSA Delegates, and the selection criteria used by the International Board of ELSA when selecting ELSA Delegates; - g. create, annually revise and, if necessary, update guidelines and other tools related to ELSA Delegations.

 - a.
 Check the membership status of applicants for ELSA Delegations stating to be members of that National Group after receiving a notification about such applications from ELSA International.
 In case of lack of such membership, inform ELSA International about it; - b.
-Distribute to Local Groups information about the Calls for ELSA Delegations as received by ELSA International.
+Distribute information to the Local Groups about the Calls for ELSA Delegations as received by ELSA International.